Table of Contents

 Part 5: Online Marketplaces to Sell in Africa

 Although small in size and population, Australia is among the richest countries in the world and is known for a higher standard of living.
-This makes it an ideal market for e-commerce, which has so far been rather slow to pick up.
+This makes it an ideal marketplace for e-commerce, which has so far been rather slow to pick up.
 However, several reports released over the last two years have shown how e-commerce has grown several times faster than retail.
 So if you want to sell in Australia and are looking to expand your business, now is a good time.

 Here’s a list of the online marketplaces in Australia, besides global sites like Amazon, eBay, Etsy and the like.